rust-lang/rust/src/doc/rustc-dev-guide/src/mir/optimizations.md

 Optimization fuel is a compiler option (`-Z fuel=<crate>=<value>`) that allows for fine grained control over which optimizations can be applied during compilation: each optimization reduces fuel by 1, and when fuel reaches 0 no more optimizations are applied.
-This can help with debugging and identifying problems with optimizations.
+The primary use of fuel is debugging optimizations that may be incorrect or misapplied.
+By changing the fuel value, you can bisect a compilation session down to the exact incorrect optimization (this behaves like a kind of binary search through the optimizations).

 MIR optimizations respect fuel, and in general each pass should check fuel by calling [`tcx.consider_optimizing`][consideroptimizing] and skipping the optimization if fuel